CodosaurusLLC/CodosaurusLLC.github.io/speaking.md

 and perhaps one on both property _and_ mutation testing, plus any other weird testing tricks I find.

-Want me to speak on something not covered above?
+Want me to speak on something not covered above?&nbsp;
 Ask me, and we'll see.